jenni-niels/GerryChain.NET/README.md

 * ~~Add grid graph toy example~~
 * ~~Add unit test for initial graph representation~~
 * ~~Add json Parser for networkx format~~
+* Region aware support seems to have decreased performance by an order of magnitude.
+Investigate further.

 * Score to make factories for:
     * ~~Tally~~